hankertrix/Bible-Verses-Bot/README.md

 `/setversion` : Change the current bible version.
 `/listversions` : Display the list of supported bible versions.
 `/verseoftheday` / `/votd` : Subscribe to the verse of the day.
-`/stopverseoftheday` / `svotd` : Unsubscribe from the verse of the day.
+`/stopverseoftheday` / `/svotd` : Unsubscribe from the verse of the day.